jnyfah/jnyfah.github.io/_posts/pointers.md

 Any type of pointer works on the same principle; it's just a simple variable that stores a memory address.
 But in as much as they are tremendously powerful, they're also extremely dangerous as a single overlook can devastate your entire app. 🥲🥲

 The issue with pointers is that you are solely responsible for their administration which means every dynamically allocated object requires a manual deallocation and if you forget to do so, you'll have a memory leak.
-This challenges you to keep track of what you've allotted in your head and call the appropriate operator.🤷🏽‍♂️
+This challenges you to keep track of what you've allocated in your head and call the appropriate operator.🤷🏽‍♂️

 A simple example of pointers in action: